ibm-cloud-docs/openwhisk/pkg_obstorage.md

 6. Once the package is installed you are redirected to the **Actions** page and can search for your new package, which is named `cloud-object-storage`.

 7. To use the actions in the `cloud-object-storage` package, you must bind service credentials to the actions.
-  * To bind service credentials to all actions in the package, follow steps 4 and 5 in the [CLI instructions](#pkg_obstorage_cli).
+  * To bind service credentials to all actions in the package, follow step 5 in the [CLI instructions](#pkg_obstorage_cli).
   * To bind service credentials to individual actions, complete the following steps in the UI.

-  You must complete the following steps for each action that you want to use.
+If you bind service your service credentials to individual actions, you must complete the following steps for each action that you want to use.
 {: note}

     1. Click an action from the `cloud-object-storage` package that you want to use.
 The details page for that action opens.
-    2. In the left-hand navigation, click the **Parameters** section.
+    2. In the left-hand navigation, click **Parameters**.
     3. Enter a new parameter.
 For the key, enter `__bx_creds`.
 For the value, paste in the service credentials JSON object from the service instance that you created earlier.

+For more information about binding parameters, see [Binding parameters to packages](/docs/openwhisk?topic=cloud-functions-actions#actions_pkgs_params).

-### Available actions
+## Available entities
 {: #pkg_obstorage_actions}

 The {{site.data.keyword.cos_full_notm}} package includes the following actions: